Code-Institute-Submissions/MS2-remoteworking-london/README.md

         - On submitting the form, the user will receive and automated email reply acknowledging receipt of the message.
         - The user will also be directed to a 'thank you' page on successful submission to acknowledge that the site has sent the message, and then clearly direct the user back to the homepage through a call-to-action button.
+        - If there is an API error on submission, the browser will show a browser notifying the user that they should attempt to send the form again.

         <img src="./documentation/screenshots/pages/thankyou-email.png" alt="Auto reply email" height="250">
         <img src="./documentation/screenshots/pages/thankyou.png" alt="Thank you page" height="250">